W B Yeats : Life and Work

 A Life in Poetry

 William Butler Yeats (13 Jun 1865 — 28 Jan 1939), b.
 Sandymount, Co.
-Dublin, Irish poet & one of the foremost figures of 20c English literature is one of only two poets born in the (then) UK, & the only one brought up in England, to win the Nobel Prize (Seamus Heaney being born & growing up in the North of Ireland).
-Yeats’s poems are among the nation’s favourites — whether the ‘nation’ is Great Britain or Ireland — & range from love ballads & 19c folk-tale retellings through to symbolist, visionary, spiritual & political 20c poetry of sophistication & depth that continues to be explored/researched by academics the world over, 150+ years after his birth.
+Dublin, Irish poet and one of the foremost figures of 20c English literature is one of only two poets born in the (then) UK, and the only one brought up in England, to win the Nobel Prize (Seamus Heaney having been born and grown up in the North of Ireland).
+Yeats’s poems are among the nation’s favourites — whether the ‘nation’ is Great Britain or Ireland — and range from love ballads and 19c folk-tale retellings through to symbolist, visionary, spiritual and political 20c poetry of sophistication and depth that continues to be explored/researched by academics the world over, 150+ years after his birth.

 The Early Poems

-No-one who knows Yeat’s’ The Lake Isle of Innisfree, inspired as much by Chiswick Eyot in the Thames by Old Chiswick (a mile from Bedford Park) as by the Sligo island it so-vividly conjures, & written in his Blenheim Rd bedroom, can be unaware of the art produced from the urban-vs-rural, London-vs-West-of-Ireland, tension in the life Yeats’s artist father had given the family, in even this most pastoral of suburbs.
+No-one who knows Yeat’s’ The Lake Isle of Innisfree, inspired as much by Chiswick Eyot in the Thames by Old Chiswick (a mile from Bedford Park) as by the Sligo island it so-vividly conjures, and written in his Blenheim Rd bedroom, can be unaware of the art produced from the urban-vs-rural, London-vs-West-of-Ireland, tension in the life Yeats’s artist father had given the family, in even this most pastoral of suburbs.
 (That poem’s publication in the National Observer by its poet-editor W.E.
 Henley who lived half-a-mile away was, like Yeats’s subsequent publication by his Blenheim Rd next-door-neighbour, Elkin Matthews’ publishing house The Bodley Head, part of the joy of living at the centre of Bedford Park’s literary milieu.)

-No-one who knows Had I the Heavens’ Embroidered Cloths can have missed the importance – in WBY’s early poetic imagery – of Arts-&-Crafts in West London, & the work of William Morris, for whom WBY’s sister embroidered rich mediaeval tapestries & costumes at Kelmscott House three-quarters of a mile away on the Thames.
+No-one who knows Had I the Heavens’ Embroidered Cloths can have missed the importance – in WBY’s early poetic imagery – of Arts-&-Crafts in West London, and the work of William Morris, for whom WBY’s sister embroidered rich mediaeval tapestries and costumes at Kelmscott House three-quarters of a mile away on the Thames.